Some basic Croatian to use on your holiday in Croatia

 Even if you speak absolutely no Croatian, it's worth learning a few words before going on holiday.
-If you make the effort, even just to say thank you</em > or goodbye in the local language, you might just make someone's day!
+If you make the effort even just to say thank you or goodbye in the local language, you might just make someone's day!

-Common words and phrases
+Common Croatian words and phrases

-And some useful sentences
+Some useful Croatian sentences

 Don't get confused by Croatian small talk!

 You might hear someone asking Gdje si ti?
-(Where are you?) upon meeting a friend, when they can quite clearly see where the person is ...
+(Where are you?) when meeting a friend, when they can quite clearly see where the person is ...

 ... or ask their friend Jesi ti živ(a) (Are you alive?) although the person is evidently safe and sound right before their very eyes.

-Need to book a room, ask about breakfast or tell reception that you've lost your key?
+Do you need to book a room, ask about breakfast or tell reception that you've lost your key?
 Don't panic!
 Learn just a few words, have the confidence to use them, and you can quickly make yourself understood!

 Hotels in Croatia: Did you know?

-There are lots of candidates for the most expensive hotel in Croatia.
-As one might expect, many of them can be found in Dubrovnik, but surprisingly, the most expensive (in 2009) was the Kempinski Adriatic hotel in Savudrija, Istria, where a stay in the spacious presidential suite would set you back €10000 per night!
+There are lots of candidates for the most expensive hotel in Croatia: as one might expect, many of the top ten can be found in Dubrovnik, but surprisingly, the most expensive (in 2009) was the Kempinski Adriatic hotel in Savudrija, Istria, where a stay in the spacious presidential suite would set you back €10,000 per night!

 By the way, you can read more about Croatian food, cuisine and cooking here.

-Useful words and phrases for a restaurant visit
+Useful Croatian words and phrases for a restaurant visit

 Mogu li dobiti jelovnik?